narengan/cis/best-practices.md

 ### Change your SSL setting to **Full** (Strict)

-Most of our Enterprise customer utilize the Full (Strict) security setting.
-A Full (Strict) setting requires a valid, CA-signed SSL certificate installed on your web server.
+Most of our Enterprise customers utilize the Full (Strict) security setting.
+A **Full (Strict)** setting requires a valid, CA-signed SSL certificate installed on your web server.
 The certificate's expiration date must be in the future, and it must have a matching *hostname* or *Subject Alternative Name (SAN)*.